-- (b) The use of land within a wetland that is for one or more of the purposes listed in Rule 74(a), but which does not comply with the conditions of Rule 74(a) is a discretionary activity. - (c) The use of land within a natural wetland that is not for one or more of the purposes listed in Rule 74(a) or 74(ab) is a non-complying activity.
+- (b) The use of land within a wetland (excluding a natural wetland) that is for one or more of the purposes listed in Rule 74(a) but which does not comply with the conditions of Rule 74(a), or the use of land within a wetland that is not a natural wetland that is not for one or more of the purposes listed in Rule 74(a), is a discretionary activity. - (c) The use of land within a natural wetland that is not for one or more of the purposes listed in Rule 74(a) or 74(ab) is a non-complying activity.

-Rule 75 - Vegetation flood debris20 removal
+Rule 75 - Vegetation flood debris19 removal

-- (a) The removal of vegetation flood debris obstructing water flow, including plants dislodged and transplanted during flood flows, from the bed of any lake, river or modified watercourse, and any associated bed disturbance and discharge resulting from carrying out the activity, is a permitted activity provided the following conditions are met: - (ai) the general conditions set out in Rule 55A other than conditions (d), (i), (j) and (k) of that Rule; and - (i) the removal of the material is for the purpose of flood or erosion control or maintaining the integrity of infrastructure; and - (ii) following the removal of material, the bed of the lake, river or modified watercourse which has been disturbed is returned as near as practicable to its original channel shape, area, depth and gradient. - Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
-The responsibilities regarding archaeological sites are set out in Appendix S. - (b) The removal of vegetation flood debris obstructing water flow, including plants dislodged and transplanted during flood flows, from the bed of any lake, river or modified watercourse, and any associated bed disturbance and discharge resulting from the carrying out of the activity, that does not meet one or more of the conditions of Rule 75(a) is a restricted discretionary activity.
+- (a) The removal of vegetation flood debris obstructing water flow, including plants dislodged and transplanted during flood flows, from the bed of a lake, river or modified watercourse, and any associated bed disturbance and discharge resulting from carrying out the activity, is a permitted activity provided the following conditions are met: - (ai) the general conditions set out in Rule 55A other than conditions (d), (i), (j) and (k) of that Rule; and - (i) the removal of the material is for the purpose of flood or erosion control or maintaining the integrity of infrastructure; and - (ii) following the removal of material, the bed of the lake, river or modified watercourse which has been disturbed is returned as near as practicable to its original channel shape, area, depth and gradient. - Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
+The responsibilities regarding archaeological sites are set out in Appendix S. - (b) The removal of vegetation flood debris obstructing water flow, including plants dislodged and transplanted during flood flows, from the bed of a lake, river or modified watercourse, and any associated bed disturbance and discharge resulting from the carrying out of the activity, that does not meet one or more of the conditions of Rule 75(a) is a restricted discretionary activity.